woodcollin10/woodcollin10/README.md

 # <a href="https://www.linkedin.com/in/woodcollin10/">Collin Wood</a>'s IT and Cybersecurity Project Portfolio 🔐

-I’m passionate about cybersecurity and enjoy solving complex challenges through hands-on projects.
-My work focuses on areas such as vulnerability management and threat detection, allowing me to explore the constantly evolving security landscape.
-Feel free to explore my projects to see how I approach improving security operations and processes!
+Information systems fuel my curiosity and provide opportunities to solve complex challenges through hands-on projects.
+My work spans areas such as systems administration, networking, virtualization, cybersecurity, and IT operations, allowing me to explore how technology supports organizations and users.
+I enjoy building practical solutions, learning new technologies, and documenting my work as I continue to develop my technical skills.
+Feel free to explore my projects to see what I have built and the experience I have gained.

 ## ⚠️ Vulnerability Management Project